-The Apple Watch 7 vs. Apple Watch SE could be a difficult decision for shoppers throughout the next year.
+The Apple Watch 7 vs. Apple Watch SE might be a difficult decision for shoppers throughout the next year.
 Whether it's price or design, both smartwatches offer exclusive advantages.

 Meanwhile, the Apple Watch SE remains Apple's mid-tier option.
 It skips on some health sensors and doesn't support an always-on display, but it starts at a fair $279.

-Apple hasn't announced all the pricing options for the Apple Watch 7, but it did say the lineup starts at a familiar $399.
+The Apple Watch 7 starts at $399.
 So does it have enough upgrades compared to Apple Watch SE to make it the best Apple Watch for you?
 Or is the budget-friendly model have everything you need?

-Read on for the key Apple Watch 7 vs. Apple Watch SE differences you'll want to know about if you're planning on picking up a new Apple smartwatch anytime soon.
+Read on for the key Apple Watch 7 vs. Apple Watch SE differences you'll want to know about if you're planning on picking up a new Apple smartwatch.

 Apple Watch 7 vs. Apple Watch SE: Price and availability

-The Apple Watch 7 starts at $399.
-That'll likely get you the smaller, GPS-only model.
-If the company sticks to the same pricing structure, the larger size will start at $429.
+The 41mm Apple Watch 7 starts at $399, with the larger 45mm size starts at $429.
 You can pay an $100 premium for Cellular support, which lets your Apple Watch stay connected when it's untethered from your iPhone.

-As for availability, the Apple Watch 7 release date will be "later this fall," though that's a broad window.
-Instead, you could get the Apple Watch SE right now for $279 (or less, with the best Apple Watch deals.)
+The Apple Watch SE is $279 (or less, with the best Apple Watch deals.)
 If you want the Cellular version, the 40mm model starts at $329 and the 44mm version is $359.
 That’s only a $50 premium for LTE support.

 Apple Watch 7 vs. Apple Watch SE: Specs compared